jjbadger/survival_LRS/README.md

 ## Layout
-The repository is split into three main directories.
+The repository is split into two main directories, analysis and data.

 ### **`analysis`**
+Contains script to execute model and description of methods.

 ### **`data`**
+Contains data file and associated metadata.